azureprizm/TV_Renamer/README.md

 This folder is important because:

-* MakeMKV writes files progressively while ripping
+- MakeMKV writes files progressively while ripping
-* TV Renamer monitors this folder in real time
+- TV Renamer monitors this folder in real time
-* completed files are automatically moved into your Jellyfin library
+- completed files are automatically moved into your TV library

 The incoming folder acts like a processing queue.